muratk5n/thirdwave/en/README.md

 videos.
 The approaches are different.
-In one there is an average quality jackass waving his arms online, syncronized, in the other there is animation-augmented high quality content/teacher potentially teaching millions, offline, **a**synchronized.
+In one there is an average quality jackass waving his arms online, syncronized, in the other there is animation-augmented high quality content/teacher potentially teaching millions, offline/online, **a**synchronized.
 Priority should be low-income kids wout access to quality education.

 ---